makersacademy/shop-manager-challenge/README.md

 Notes on test coverage
 ----------------------

-The following is located **AT THE TOP** of your spec_helper.rb in order to have test coverage stats generated on my pull request to Makers Academy:
+The following is located **AT THE TOP** of the spec_helper.rb in order to have test coverage stats generated when I submitted a pull request to Makers Academy:

 ```ruby
 require 'simplecov'